go101/golds/README.md

 * Smooth code view experiences (good for studying Go projects without opening IDEs):
   * Click a local identifier to highlight all the occurences of the identifier.
   * Click a use of a non-local identifier to jump to the declaration of the non-local identifier.
+  * click the `type`/`const`/`var`/`func` keywords in package docs pages to show the uses of corresponding declared types/values.
-  * Click the name of a field or a method in its declaration to show its uses (only for package-level named struct/interface types now).
+  * Click the name of a field or a method in its declaration to show its uses (only for package-level named struct types now).
-  * Click the name of a method specified in an interface type declaration to show the methods implementing it.
+  * Click the name of a method specified in an interface type declaration to show the methods implementing it (only for package-level named interface types now)..
 * Shows code statistics ([demo](https://docs.go101.org/std/statistics.html)).
 * Supports generating static HTML docs pages, to avoid rebuilding the docs later.
-  (Standard packages are generated within about 7 seconds, the kubernetes project packages are generated within about one minute.)
   This is good for package developers to host docs of their own packages.
+  (The docs of standard packages are generated within about 7 seconds, and the docs of the kubernetes project packages are generated within about one minute.)
 * All functionalities are implemented locally, no external websites are needed.
 * Just fell free to open any number of pages in new browser windows as needed.
 * JavaScript-off friendly.
 No tracing, no auto external websites visiting.